AFFAF47/paper-generation/README.md

 * **Smart Subject Silos:** Metadata filtering ensures Physics questions only come from Physics notes.
 * **Automated Answer Keys:** AI places answers at the end of the document after a strict delimiter.
 * **Branded PDF Export:** Server-side PDF generation ensures consistent formatting with school logos.
+* **Zero Idle Cost Architecture:** Hosted on AWS Lambda with a Function URL, scaling down to 0 instances when not in use.

 ---